bookofproofs/bookofproofs.github.io/_sources/history/19th-century/riemann.md

 * This is the famous Riemann hypothesis which remains today one of the most important of the unsolved problems of mathematics.
 * Riemann studied the convergence of the series representation of the zeta function and found a functional equation for the zeta function.
 * Many of the results which Riemann obtained were later proved by Hadamard and de la Vallée Poussin.
-* In June 1862 Riemann married Elise Koch who was a friend of his sister.
 * In the autumn of the year of his marriage Riemann caught a heavy cold which turned to tuberculosis.
-* In fact his mother had died when Riemann was 20 while his brother and three sisters all died young.
 * Riemann tried to fight the illness by going to the warmer climate of Italy.
 * Having spent from August 1864 to October 1865 in northern Italy, Riemann returned to Göttingen for the winter of 1865-66, then returned to Selasca on the shores of Lake Maggiore on 16 June 1866.
 * Finally let us return to Weierstrass's criticism of Riemann's use of the Dirichlet's Principle.